BlizZarOfficiel/ColressDiscordBot/README.md

 # ColressDiscordBot

-WELCOME IN COLRESS DISCORD BOT PAGE !
+WELCOME IN COLRESS DISCORD BOT GITHUB PAGE !

 A Lot of File are Private.